NC80321 Serial Number B-20 “THE LAST STAGGERWING”

 So, when Walter Beech set up his own company in 1932, he completed the design, and it became the Model 17, the first production Beechcraft.
 Beech continued with improvements that increased performance, and the type went on to set outstanding records in commercial, racing and military operations.

 The G17S was a post-war production model which began and ended in 1946.
-It was a vastly improved version of the model 17 with a new engine cowling, redesigned windshield, new exhaust system, new instrument panel, larger control surfaces on the tail, and many other refinements.
+The G17S was a vastly improved version of the model 17 with a new engine cowling, redesigned windshield, new exhaust system, new instrument panel, larger control surfaces on the tail, and many other refinements.

 Behel flew Hartman all over: to his oil fields in central and western Kansas for business, up to Creede, Colorado, to a favorite fishing spot, and down to San Antonio, Texas, during the summer to play polo.